Aayush499/Currency_Exchange/README.md

 Time complexity: O((num+V)*(ElogV+VlogE))  where e is edge and v is vertices For bestpath we used Djistra algorithm which runs over all the banks added and find out the least cost.

+# Limitations

+Our program currently accepts the universal set of currency names in the beginning of the program.
+We have created a generator that generates random 3 letter strings to represent these names.
+We also set the max number of currencies and max number of banks before the program begins.
+This shouldn't pose a problem considering there are only 180 currencies in the world and our program can handle much more than that.